ka-zo/booking-data-analysis/README.md

 > Cloud are explained in this document, but you can refer to the
 > [gcloud CLI How-To](https://cloud.google.com/sdk/docs/how-to) pages.

-After this, make sure you have at least python 3.9.
+After this, make sure you have at least python 3.9 installed on your system.
 If you don't have python, please install it on your system.

+> [!WARNING]
+> Please check yourself how to install python on your system, as it depends
+> on your system, and if you have the right privileges.

 ```bash
 $ python --version
 Python 3.10.11